bms93/getting_started/README.md

 [Quarto](https://quarto.org/) is a new document format that allows you to write documents in [markdown](https://www.markdownguide.org/) and render them to PDF, HTML, and other formats.
 Quarto notebooks let you mix code blocks with markdown text, which is great for writing reports interleaved with your thought process during the analysis.
 We will use quarto (.qmd) files for assignments in BMS93.
 Quarto works with Python and R and aims to replace Jupyter (mostly python) and Rmarkdown (mostly R) notebook formats.
 For note, this document is written in markdown (see the .md extension).

 - You can download Quarto from [here](https://quarto.org/docs/getting-started/installation.html).

+### Important.
+Quarto can render documents in many formats.
+This is defined in your '.qmd' file header under `format:`.
+Please use the **format: gfm** for all your documents in BMS93.
+This will render the document in a format that is easy to read on Github.

 ## Getting started with Git in VSCode
 1. Open VSCode and click on the source control icon on the left-hand side of the screen. (shortcut ctl+shift+g, blue highlight)